 Over 350,000 walkers tread the slopes of Pen y Fan every year, causing increased erosion on the footpaths.
-We urgently need to repair 600 meters of footpath leading up to Pen y Fan and Corn Du to protect this living landscape.
+We urgently need to repair 600 metres of footpath leading up to Pen y Fan and Corn Du to protect this living landscape.

 Fancy a holiday without having to fight for your sun-lounger?
 Why not try a working holiday.
 Make new friends, work as part of a team, learn new skills and all while making a difference to the beautiful Welsh countryside.

 If you’re planning a walking weekend with friends or a family celebration then we have the perfect accommodation for you.
 Our well-equipped bunkhouse, in the heart of the Brecon Beacons, sleeps up to 15 people and is available for hire on weekends throughout the year.